Get Help Today(877) 648-4288

 Due to the nature of the pain Hydrocodone treats, it’s not used as an “as needed” drug, but as a regularly taken prescription.
 Pharmaceutical companies engineer some capsules and tablets to release the drug slowly over the course of a day in order to curb chronic pain.
 While necessary to help people cope with pain, this type of treatment can exacerbate into the potentially addictive effects of Hydrocodone use.

 Analgesic drugs provide much needed relief for people with chronic pain, and opioids are some of the most effective painkillers available.
 Unfortunately, this class of drugs is also an addictive one, often leading to dependence if the prescription isn’t followed properly.
 Hydrocodone’s effects are similar to those of other synthetic opioids in this class of drugs.
 Because hydrocodone is designed for in long-term pain reduction, it poses a serious risk of addiction.
-Even when doctor’s instructions are followed correctly, the longer someone takes an opioid, the higher their chance of dependence.
+Even when doctor’s instructions are followed correctly, the longer someone takes an opioid, the higher their risk of dependence.

 Help is out there